NiMlr/pyfunctionbases/README.md

 <img align="right" width="300" height="300" src="https://user-images.githubusercontent.com/39880630/56446422-dc61eb80-6302-11e9-8b46-78c0a9d08420.gif">

 # PyFunctionBases
-A Python module to compute multidimensional arrays of evaluated functions based on Numpy.
+A Python module to compute multi-dimensional arrays of evaluated functions based on Numpy.

 Specifically, the module evaluates basis functions on intervals by employing a recursive formula of type
 <p align="center">